 Credible knowledge as well as experience and skills in clinical practice are valuable assets for a clinical supervisor.
 However, possessing traits such as being open, honest, approachable, and non-judgmental are critical as well.

 Some clinicians may regard the need for supervision as a slight on their skills and experience.
-Since supervision has been affected as a punitive measure in certain situations, there is a misconception that needing supervision is an undermining of their skills.
+Since supervision has been affected as a punitive measure in certain situations, there is a misconception that needing supervision undermines their skills.
 In fact, the opposite is true.
 Supervision can help a therapist to hone their skills through their phases of growth and development.
 Delivering quality service to clients is essential.
-Supervision, or as some call it, consultation throughout a mental health professional’s career can aid them in growing and providing optimal service to their clients.
+Supervision, or as some call it, consultation throughout a mental health professional’s career, can aid them in growing and providing optimal service to their clients.

-Monitoring for compliance on the part of the pre-licensed therapist is vital for safeguarding the profession and ensuring a premium quality of services for clients.
+Monitoring for compliance by the pre-licensed therapist is vital for safeguarding the profession and ensuring a premium quality of services for clients.
 Just as important is the professional development of the supervisee.
 ‘Good clinical supervision‘ is not just a monitoring process.
 It is also an enabling process.
-The goal should be to equip the pre-licensed therapist with the tools to facilitate reflection and self-assessment, not just to check whether they are following protocol.
+The goal should be to equip the pre-licensed therapist with the tools to facilitate reflection and self-assessment, not just to check whether they follow protocol.

 In their supervisory role, some clinicians feel that they must present as infallible; an expert on each topic broached.
 Supervision is a process of interaction and cooperation between two professionals (or professional-in-training).
-Maximum benefit is attained only when both parties are completely open and honest with each other.
+Maximum benefit is attained only when both parties are completely open and honest.
 A clinical supervisor must be able to promote equality within the relationship.

-A supervisor is going to gain more respect by being honest about their limitations.
+A supervisor will gain more respect by being honest about their limitations.
 If there is a query to which they do not know the answer, it is best to let the supervisee know and then perhaps pursue researching the answer together.